what does it mean when a fish has red eyes?

 Loud Noises

-This is more of a problem if you have young children in the house that bang on the tank’s glass.
+This is more of a problem if you have young children banging on the tank’s glass.
 Doing so causes extreme stress, particularly when the angelfish are trying to sleep.

-Similarly, putting the tank in a room where there’s lots of noise may cause too much disturbance and cause your angelfish’s eyes to go red.
+Similarly, putting the tank in a room with lots of noise may cause too much disturbance and cause the angelfish’s eyes to turn red.

 Chemicals In The Water

-Something in your angelfish’s water could be irritating its eyes, causing them to go bloodshot and red.
+Something in your angelfish’s water could irritate its eyes, causing them to go bloodshot and red.

 Toxic water leads to poisoning if not treated.
-It gets into the fish’s system through its gills, reaching the bloodstream quickly, causing significant damage.
+It gets into the fish’s system through its gills, reaching the bloodstream quickly and causing significant damage.
 High levels of poison turn an angelfish’s eyes red as hemorrhaging or rupturing occurs.

 The following toxins can make your fish unwell if they’re in the tank’s water: